mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 #### Why do I need to increase specificity to override one component state?

-By design, the CSS specification makes the pseudo-classes increase the specificity.
+CSS pseudo-classes have a high level of specificity.
-For consistency with native elements, Material UI increases the specificity of its custom state classes.
+For consistency with native elements, Material UI's state classes have the same level of specificity as CSS pseudo-classes, making it possible to target an individual component's state.
-This has one important advantage: it allows you to cherry-pick the state you want to customize.

 #### What custom state classes are available in Material UI?